 Sarah performed her postdoctoral work with Tom Fazzio at the University of Massachusetts Medical School.
 She joined the faculty at the University of Pittsburgh in January 2018.

 Sarah is interested in learning how basic biological processes, such as transcription and chromatin dynamics, regulate cell fate decisions.

 Ben joined the lab in April 2019, after spending his second rotation with us.
 Ben graduated from Truman State University in Kirksville, Missouri in December 2016 with a B.S. in Biology and minor in Chemistry.
 He spent a year and half working in the R&D side of a major biotechnology company focused on the development of genetically modified organisms.
 He is currently researching how chromatin factors called remodelers influence the expression of noncoding RNAs at enhancers and promoters in mammalian systems.
 Ben's claim to fame is that he met Bill Nye (once).
-His silly lab talent is that he can shoot pipette tips into the waste buck from all the way across the bench.

 Sarah started her rotation in February 2019 and officially joined the lab in April 2019, co-mentored with Karen Arndt.
 She studies the chromatin remodeler Chd1 and how it is co-transcriptionally recruited to chromatin.
 Sarah graduated from the University of Dallas in 2018 with a B.S. in Biology and a Concentration in French.
 She enjoys traveling as often and she can, reading a wide variety of classic and contemporary literature, and going to concerts.
-Her silly lab talent is that she can pipette ambidextrously.